cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 ================
 {: numbered="no"}

-The CBOR tags defined in this document were developed by Emile Cormier based on discussions with Kio Smallwood and Joe Hildebrand.
+The CBOR tags defined in this document were developed by Emile Cormier under the sponsorship of Duc Luong, based on discussions with Kio Smallwood and Joe Hildebrand.
 The CDDL control operators defined in this document were developed by Carsten Bormann, Brendan Moran, and Henk Birkholz.